cloudevents/spec/primer.md

 When a CloudEvent's data changes in a backwardly-compatible way, the value of the `dataschema` attribute should generally change to reflect that.
-An alternative approproach is for the URI to stay the same, but for the content served from that URI to change to reflect the updated schema.
+An alternative approach is for the URI to stay the same, but for the content served from that URI to change to reflect the updated schema.
 The latter approach may be simpler for event producers to implement, but is less convenient for consumers who may